dodocloud/games-course/wiki/docs/cheatsheets/javascript.md

 // but careful, (new Boolean(anything) === true/false) -> always FALSE
 new Boolean(true)        // true (for any truthy parameter)

-// this invocation returns [1, NaN, 2]
-['1', '2', '10'].map(parseInt);
-// explanation:
-//  map callback has 3 arguments: (val, index, array)
-//  parseInt has 2 arguments: (string, radix) where radix represents a base (2 for binary, 10 for dec)
-//  map will put array index as the second parameter to the parseInt function
-//  invocation: parseInt(1, 0), parseInt(2, 1), parseInt(10, 2) results in [1, NaN, 2]
-//  conclusion: be aware of optional parameters when using a function pointer

-// this will throw TypeError, tags is undefined if(tags = content.getTags() && tags.length > 0) {

-}
-// explanation: priority of operators = and &&
-if((tags = content.getTags()) && tags.length > 0) {
-    // this will work
-}

 // why is this comma recommended?
 Because it prevents any previous code from
 // executing your code as the arguments to that function